metacpan/metacpan-cpan-extracted/distros/N/Net-Statsd-Lite/README.md

 This logs a value so that statistics about the metric can be gathered.
 The `$value` must be a positive number, although the specification recommends that integers be used.

+This metric type is not supported by many StatsD daemons.
+You can use ["timing"](#timing) for the same effect.

 ## `set_add`